-Then, lastly, upon this part, he also restores us finally.
+Then, lastly, upon this part, he also restoreth us finally.
 Bless the Lord! there is a final restoration.
 "I will hide my face from them no more."
-"You shall be like a watered garden."
-"You shall not sorrow any more at all."
-"The Lord shall be unto you your everlasting light, your God your glory, and the days of your mourning shall be ended."
-The last enemy is in sight, he is within the range of vision, and we see that he is now like Samson's lion, has lost his roaring power.
+"Thou shalt be like a watered garden."
+"Thou shalt not sorrow any more at all."
+"The Lord shall be unto thee thine everlasting light, thy God thy glory, and the days of thy mourning shall be ended."
+The last enemy is in sight, he is within the range of vision, and we see that he is now like Samson's lion-has lost his roaring power.
 The last enemy to be destroyed is death.
 God will not leave a single tear to trickle down the cheek of any one of his dear children, for they are dear to him, though they only see his love partially yet.
 Children may think their parents have not much love to them because they deal with them rather sharply in certain things; but afterwards, when they grow up to maturity, they will see it was done not in wrath, but in love.
-And so the people of God, when they get home to glory, and see the end the Lord had in view in all his dealings with them, if such a thing could be that they could take their hymn-books to heaven, they would sing, now I know; I did not always know or think it on earth,
+And so the people of God, when they get home to glory, and see the end the Lord had in view in all his dealings with them, if such a thing could be that they could take their hymn-books to heaven, they would sing,-

-"I know"
+" I know"-